Menu

 A

-An enduring power of attorney ends if the attorney starts providing personal or health care services to you or is convicted of one of certain criminal offences, such as assault or fraud.
+An enduring power of attorney ends if the attorney starts providing personal or health care services to you.
+It also ends if they are convicted of one of certain criminal offences, such as assault or fraud, unless you consent in writing.
 You will need to name another power of attorney or hire someone else to provide the personal services to you.

 Q